-At Blackpool Fc Community Trust the safety and welfare of our young people is of the utmost importance.
+At Blackpool FC Community Trust (BFCCT) the safety and welfare of our young people is of the utmost importance.
 Due to of the day-to-day contact with young people, our staff are well placed to observe signs of abuse.
 All adults working for Blackpool FC Community Trust must protect children from harm and abuse and be aware that any young person may be at risk of harm or abuse.
-We have a duty to safeguard and promote the welfare of our young people (students under 18 years in FE institutions) under the Education Act 2002 and Children Acts 1989 and 2004 by identifying any child welfare concerns and taking action to address them in partnership with families and other agencies where appropriate.
+We have a duty to safeguard and promote the welfare of our young people (students under 18 years in FE institutions) under the Education Act 2002, Keeping Children Safe in Education 2023 and Children Acts 1989 and 2004 by identifying any child welfare concerns and taking action to address them in partnership with families and other agencies where appropriate.